McTavishLab/physcraper/docs/mds/install.md

 ## Checking installation success on remote searches

-To test a full run with pre-downloaded Blast results, copy the example results using:
+To test a full run with pre-downloaded BLAST results, copy the example results using:

     cp -r docs/examples/pg_55_web pg_55_test